msx98/text-generation-docker/README.md

 # Docker image for the Text Generation Web UI: A Gradio web UI for Large Language Models.
 Supports transformers, GPTQ, llama.cpp (GGUF), Llama models

+**NOTE:** If you want to use the LEGACY API with chat support, please set the image tag to 1.9.5.
+The legacy chat API no longer works from version 1.10.0 onwards.

 ## Installs

 * Ubuntu 22.04 LTS